Wednesday, 16 February 2011

 To start

 Choose a section that your poem might be most suitable for, then type in or paste your poem.
-Put it in the "2011" section if you are not sure which section is most suitable.
+Put it in the "War Poetry Today" section if you are not sure which section is most suitable.
 Don't forget to add your name and comments if you wish.

 It's all very easy - even if the following sounds complicated.
 Try it and see!
 You will need to click on "Comments" then paste or type your poem in the "Post a comment" box.
 Select a "profile" from the drop-down list.
 If you have an account with one of the items on the list please use it, otherwise select "Anonymous" and post your poem.
 It should appear instantly on this website/blogsite.